YouTube is Big. REALLY Big.

 The trick here is to use short links as vanity URLs.
-Transform long ugly links into Smart Links or Branded Links with BL.INK to put in your video’s description text; the short links will be visible and you can track their performance.
+Transform long ugly links into shortened links with BL.INK to put in your video’s description text; the short links will be visible and you can track their performance.
 Real words in links drive more clicks than random, gibberish links.
-Plus, you can make them more directive to drive clicks, using the real words.
+Plus, you can make them more directive to drive clicks, using real words.

 Getting People to Click in the Video Description